-Running at night has some very distinct challenges.
+Running or walking in the dark is sometimes our only option to be able to fit our fitness routine into our crazy busy lives, but it also comes with many challenges.
 The lack of daylight means less visibility and therefore more risk.
 From seeing the road or trail in front of you and being able to avoid potential tripping hazards like ditches, potholes and uneven sidewalks, as well as being seen by motorists, cyclists and even other pedestrians.
-At the same time, running in the dark is sometimes our only option to be able to fit our fitness routine into our busy lives.

-Because of the added potential of danger for night runners, being cautious about where you run and preparing yourself with the proper gear will make that night run not only beneficial to your health, but truly enjoyable.
-If you haven't run at night before, you are in for a treat!
-The stillness and peace that can be found during a run in the dark is a much different experience than in daylight.
+Because of the added potential of danger, being cautious about where you run and preparing yourself with the proper gear will make it not only beneficial to your health, but truly enjoyable.
+If you haven't gone out at night before, you are in for a treat!
+The stillness and peace that can be found during a run or walk in the dark is a much different experience than in daylight.

-Late night running doesn't need to be intimidating though.
-There are 3 simple steps that will keep you safe during those night runs.
+Being out late at night or before the sun comes up doesn't need to be intimidating though.
+There are 3 simple steps that will keep you safe outside in the dark.

 Step 2: Be Prepared

-This goes hand in hand with having the right safety gear, but what if something bad does happen when jogging at night?
-You could have all the proper "running in the dark" gear, but it will never fully assure that no incident will occur.
-This can be said for daytime running as well.
-We all know that when you are out running, day or night, anything can happen.
+This goes hand in hand with having the right safety gear (see Step 3), but what if something bad does happen when jogging at night?
+You could have all the proper reflective gear and lights, but it will never fully assure that no incident will occur.
+This can be said for daytime running as well, anything can happen.
 Hopefully you will never need it, but the following are important to make sure you are prepared:

 - Phone: needless to say, a phone can come in handy when you find yourself in a pinch, so you can quickly call a family member or emergency services.
 There are also tracking apps available for your loved ones to follow your progress or locate you by your phone.
 The free bSafe app will send an emergency message or call designated contacts with a simple push of the button.
 Additionally, Road ID has an app that allows your emergency contact information to be displayed on your smartphone, even when locked.